 Through journal writing I vented, found metaphors, and gained perspective.
 I came to understand that I had misplaced my trust in technology and, because things had gone so smoothly for so long, let down my guard.
 I had taken technology for granted.

 Then I asked myself the question, “What can I learn from this particular challenge in this particular moment in my life?”
 The answers came quickly:

 - Don’t rely on software and other technologies.
 Just like writing, grammar gremlins sneak in and live in the dark places.
 When you let down your guard, they pop out and do their mischief.
 In the future, I will copy the damn files, every one of them, unzipped, and download them to my hard drive (which is similarly copied elsewhere).

 - Breathe and look at the bigger picture.
 My websites, though important to me, are insignificant in the larger scheme of things.
 I can live without my mobile phone, and I can live without my websites — for a while, at least.

 - Challenges remind me that my life is not about what I do, but who I am.
 When I come to my senses and remember who I am, I recover my natural sense of optimism and light-heartedness.

 - Continue to journal through my challenges, because there’s always gold to be found, if I just dig deeply enough.

 So, my message is this: When you feel unhinged by some unwanted event in your life, write about it.
 Describe it, rant about it, examine it, and finally ask yourself, “What can I learn from this particular challenge in this particular moment in my life?
 There’s always possibility for growth.

-And if you’re new to this idea of writing through life — or simply want additional writing reinforcement — be sure to sign up for my FREE Journaling 101 e-mail course (use the form on the right)
+And if you’re new to this idea of writing through life — or simply want additional writing reinforcement — be sure to sign up for my FREE Journaling 101 e-mail course.

 Photo by Roger Price